American Friends of Ariel – in partnership with the City of Ariel – offers custom-built tours for visiting groups and individuals.

 - Heritage tours explore the Jewish connection to Samaria, following the extensive multi-millennial historic arc from past to present to future.

-The following is a shortlist of some landmarks that can be incorporated when crafting your itinerary:
+Here’s a shortlist of some landmarks that can be incorporated when crafting your itinerary:

 - Ariel Industrial Park (AIP) – Appreciate the size and impact of Ariel’s domestic and international industries.
 Discover where Israelis and Palestinian Arabs work side by side.
 Identify the threats, failures and ramifications of the boycott movement.

-- Ariel Center for the Performing Arts (ARCPA) – Months before its 2010 opening, the Center for the Performing Arts was centerstage amidst a media firestorm when 36 actors and playwrights declared that they would not appear in Ariel due to their political views.
+- Ariel Regional Center for the Performing Arts (ARCPA) – Months before its 2010 opening, the Center for the Performing Arts was centerstage amidst a media firestorm when 36 actors and playwrights declared that they would not appear in Ariel due to their political views.
 Learn about the amplified boomerang effect that put Ariel’s cultural offerings on the map with 185 annual performances at the Center alone.
 Sink into the red velvet chairs for a fresh look at the city’s broad services.
 Understand how Ariel functions as a regional hub for tens of neighboring communities.

 - Ariel University is Israel’s newest university, with 16,000 students.
 The biggest employer in the region and a world unto itself, visitors can meet faculty, students, tour the campus and discover exciting research projects unparalleled anywhere else.